Akshata95/StoryTellingWithData/final_project_Akshata.md

 I will use a combination of rawgraphs.io, datawrapper.de and tableau as visualization tools, as well as Adobe Illustrator for possible final touches & other visualizations that I deem neccessary to convey the story.

 ### Finding datasets:
 The datasets are mainly for the reader to understand the imoact of tourism on environment and how it can be made sustainable.
-For this, we'll first analyze and see the tourism trffic in Europe to assimilate the extent of the issue.
+For this, we'll first analyze and see the tourism traffic in Europe to assimilate the extent of the issue.
-Then we see the impact of tourism on the environment
+Then we see the impact of tourism on the environment and suggest mitigation tasks to make tourism sustainaable.

 #### To understand European tourism